-The need for content distributors and broadcasters to deliver media to an ever-growing range of consumer platforms has led to an exponential rise in the number of workflow automation projects in recent years.
-These are focused specifically on content supply chain automation strategies.
+The need for content distributors and broadcasters to deliver media to an ever-growing range of consumer platforms has led to a significant rise in the number of workflow automation projects in recent years.
+These are focused specifically on production and content supply chain automation strategies.

 An important distinction between these and the automation projects of the previous 25-years is that a significant number of organisations are choosing to build rather than buy the capability.
 The accessibility of Web Service technologies is the key enabler here but designing, building, and operating a workflow orchestration platform requires significant resources.
 It is very easy to get started with cloud Web Services and potent results may be realised quickly but a broad analysis of the overall goals of a project should be carried out at the outset to ensure that the cost of the solution is not more than the cost of the problem.